allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 If somebody is wrong, it’s okay and others will correct.

 When someone is mentioning some mysterious term, capture its definition.
-As a facilitator you can and you should ask obvious questions as it takes the burden off others participants.
+As a facilitator you can and you should ask obvious questions as it takes the burden off the other participants.

 This is also a phase where divergent thinking takes place as a part of *chaotic exploration*.
 So on the board we have a lot of events (ideas).
 Some of them are better and some are worse but we do not judge them at this point &mdash; later we will see